rubictron/arduino_lesson/README.md

-This file is belong to RUBICTRON Please Don't Infringe Copyright.
+Those files are belong to RUBICTRON Please Don't Infringe Copyright.